 The Bank regularly reviews and monitors the action required to mitigate this risk.
-Note that in the first quarter of 2017, similar to the previous year, the Bank emphasized monitoring of the effects of political and economic events, mostly in Europe, on Bank operations with counter-parties exposed to such effects.
+Note that in this year, the Bank emphasized monitoring of the effects of political and economic events, mostly in Europe, on Bank operations with counter-parties exposed to such effects.
 The Bank's risk level with regard to these events is low.